 MRI, CT, and PET scanning are all ways to take pictures of the inside of the body.
 They do not require surgery.
 These procedures are discussed in more detail below.

 MRIs use an extremely strong magnet to produce images.
 With contrast-enhanced MRI, the patient is first injected with a dye that makes normal and tumor tissue display differently.
 If your loved one requires an MRI, be sure to tell the doctor of any history of allergies or drug reactions.
 Because the MRI uses a magnet, no metal can be brought into the room while the MRI is taking place.
 Patients who have pacemakers and/or metal implants cannot have an MRI.

-A CT scan may be used for patients who cannot undergo MRI because they have pacemakers, metal implants, allergies or claustrophobia.
+A CT scan may be used for patients who cannot undergo MRI because they have pacemakers, metal implants, allergies, or claustrophobia.

 CT scan machines take multiple x-rays of small areas of the brain from different angles.
 The computer then combines the scans to make a detailed, three-dimensional image.

-Because iodine may be used as a contrast agent to enhance the image, you should tell the doctor if your loved one has any allergies, diabetes, asthma, a heart condition, kidney problems or thyroid conditions.
+Because iodine may be used as a contrast agent to enhance the image, you should tell the doctor if your loved one has any allergies, diabetes, asthma, a heart condition, kidney problems, or thyroid conditions.

-PET scans are sometimes used in addition to MRI or CT to evaluate brain tumors.
+PET scans are sometimes used in addition to an MRI or CT to evaluate brain tumors.
 After receiving treatment for a brain tumor, PET scans can also be used to differentiate new tumor growth from scar tissue or necrosis (cells killed by radiation).